Curtain Call (American TV series)

 Curtain Call is an American television anthology series that aired on NBC from June 20, 1952 until September 26, 1952, as the summer replacement for The RCA Victor Show.
 Fourteen 30-minute episodes were telecast live from Hollywood.
 Its stories were based upon the works of writers like John Steinbeck, Henry James, F. Scott Fitzgerald, and John Cheever, among others.

 Guest stars included Boris Karloff, Richard Kiley, Carol Bruce, Charlton Heston, Jack Palance, Robert Preston, Maureen Stapleton, Miriam Hopkins, and John Forsythe.

-It was produced by Worthington Miner.
+Worthington Miner developed the program as an attempt "to prove that TV could make good programming out of less dramatic material than could the movies or the stage".